 Pakistan’s schools are totally inadequate to meet the needs of the country’s exploding population.

-- 50% drop out of school in the first five years (the second highest dropout rate in the world).
+- 50% drop out of school within the first five years (the second highest dropout rate in the world).
 Only 22 % of girls and 47 % of boys complete primary school (World Bank).

 - A report from the International Crisis Group on Education Reform in Pakistan describes “a deeply-flawed national curriculum that promotes xenophobia and religious intolerance”.
 Because of the strong emphasis on Islamic teaching and ethics, few children from minority communities attempt to enrol in government schools.

 - “Madrasas and religious schools of Islamic parties and foundations fill the gaps of a dilapidated public education sector but contribute to religious extremism and sectarian violence.”
-ICG report
+(ICG report)

 - Quality education is the privilege of the wealthy elite who can afford the high fees at private schools.
 The poor remain illiterate and destined to be servants of the rich.